Avoiding Car Accidents with Careless Drivers

 As for driving, anyone with half a brain can anticipate what can happen based on road conditions and driver attitude.
 I’ll discuss both of these shortly.
 But first…

 In my 47 years of driving I was involved in two highway accidents.
 In both cases I was rear ended when traffic suddenly came to an abrupt halt.

-In one of those two accidents, three cars behind me rear-ended each other.
-And the car in front of me hit the one in from of him.
-But I broke the chain.
+In one of those two accidents, three cars behind me rear-ended each other, the car in front of me hit the one in from of him, and I broke the chain.

 In the other accident, just two of us were involved: Me, and the fellow who hit me.